dashkite/dynamodb/README.md

-# dynamodb
+# Graphite-Core
-A Graceful Client for AWS DynamoDB
+The Core of Graphite, A More Graceful Client for AWS DynamoDB